 With proprietary software, a vendor can very simply provide indemnification as part of a standard agreement, because they have full control and copyright over the product and underlying code.

 With open source products, there are multiple contributors to the code, making it all that much more important for companies to protect themselves.
 However, when a product is based on open source (like ActivePerl, ActivePython, or ActiveTcl), the vendor can’t provide indemnification “out-of-the-box” the way the proprietary vendor can because a lot of added checks need to happen to protect both the vendor and the vendor’s customers.
 For example, there are many contributors to open source Perl, which ActivePerl is based on (with additional code and compiling then added, to give ActivePerl its own license).
 Perl has thousands of third-party modules, with each module having its own creator/contributors and its own licenses that may restrict or have strict requirements around its use.
-So companies purchasing Enterprise or OEM contracts from ActiveState avoid the hassle of reviewing licenses for all modules, and instead, work with one single license, and one go-to company for indemnification coverage.
+Companies that opt for ActiveState’s Indemnification offering avoid the hassle of reviewing licenses for all modules, and instead, work with one single license, and one go-to company for indemnification coverage.

-These added checks and complexities around indemnification for products based on open source are a welcome value-add for customers who want this security.
+These benefits around indemnification for products based on open source are a welcome value-add for customers who want this kind of security.
 But due to the loss of control for vendors with open source business models, this protection comes with an extra price tag, which makes it different from proprietary software vendors.

 What does a company get with ActiveState’s indemnification?